HOW TO PURCHASE PROPERTY IN CRETE, GREECE

 Immediately after exchange of contracts the new owner will be registered in the Land Registry Bureau.
 This is the definite and irrevocable proof that the purchaser now owns the property!

-The Purchaser pays the Purchase tax, the fee for the Notary Public and the legal fees.
-These are calculated on the tax value of the property.
+The Purchaser pays the Purchase tax, the fee for the Notary Public, the estate agent fee and the legal fees.
 The purchase tax is between 9%-13%.
 However in areas where there is no fire station the tax is lower and begins at 7%.
 The fee for the Notary Public is about 2.5%.
+The estate agent fee is 2% with a minimum of 1,500 Euros.
 The legal fee is about 1.5%.
 There is also a small fee to register the new owner at the Land Registry Bureau.

 Additional information that might be useful